bwater47/Digital-Marketing-Site/README.md

 # Horiseon
-Choose a self-explaining name for your project.
+Week 1 Challenge

 ## Description
-You can click on the contents inside of the navigation menu, and it will take you to the menu that you chose.
-The navigation menu is located at the top of the website, and it is reactive to the cursor.
+You can click on the contents inside of the header, and it will take you to the menu that you chose.
+The header is located at the top of the website, and it is reactive to the cursor.
 You can see information about SEO, Online Reputation Management, and Social Media Marketing.
+There is also a benefits display on the right of the site for more information.

 ## Badges
 Shields.io